Can Microcanonical Langevin Dynamics Leverage Mini-Batch Gradient Noise?

 \subsection{Image Classification (Vision Transformer)}

 We further extend our evaluation to a different architecture and dataset by training a Vision Transformer \citep{dosovitskiy2021an} with patch size 16, hidden dimension 384, depth 12, 8 heads, and 22M parameters on Imagenette \citep{imagenette}.
-For this experiment, we employed a batch size of 128 across 4 parallel chains, ensuring that all methods utilized an identical computational budget of 30,000 gradient evaluations.
+For this experiment, we employed a batch size of 128 across 4 parallel chains.
 These results on this even larger scale BNN benchmark (\cref{tab:step_size_ablation_vit}) underscore the competitiveness of \psmile.
 Based on these results, we can confirm that the gains of \psmile cannot be attributed to step-size tuning or noise conditioning alone.
 Across both ResNet-18 and ViT settings, cSGLD and SGHMC benefit from the same tuning budget but do not match the performance level of \psmile.
 The consistent improvements in all considered metrics indicate that the microcanonical formulation contributes materially and cannot be replicated by tuning or conditioning alone.
 Overall, these additions demonstrate that \psmile constitutes a strong and robust performer relative to established adaptive SGMCMC methods.